Assessment for Poland (Walbrzych )

 Comments: Some references are made, and activities proposed, to support women in the workplace.

-The TJTP should not harm EU environmental and climate objectives and values.
+Principle 5The TJTP should not harm EU environmental and climate objectives and values. |

 Does not include activities which would negatively impact environmental and biodiversity indicators relating to:

-AND neither does it include significantly harmful activities as defined by the EU Taxonomy or which would lead to unsustainable use of natural resources or which would lead to ecosystem harm
+- Biodiversity - Air pollution - Accessible greenspace (land take) - Water quality AND neither does it include significantly harmful activities as defined by the EU Taxonomy or which would lead to unsustainable use of natural resources or which would lead to ecosystem harm Comments: No exclusion list, including for gas and a potential for waste to energy.

 Foresees investments in infrastructure which could indirectly lead to greater greenhouse gas emissions and fossil fuel-based activities, such as motorways (if alternatives such as railway investment have not been explored) and internal combustion engine manufacturing facilities